StanOWO/AI_CUP_2024_Winter/README.md

 Reference the overall **report.pdf** for detailed analysis, competition results, and insights.

 ---

+## Rank

+- **Competition to Predict Power Generation from Regional Microclimate Data**: 35/934
+- **YuShan AI Public Challenge – RAG & LLM in Financial Q&A**: 60/218

+---
 ## Contact

 For questions or contributions, please contact: